 If you’re looking for a prepaid carrier in the United States, you have a ton of options.
 One of the best prepaid service providers out there is AT&T’s GoPhone service.
-There are a handful of solid GoPhone options out there, so we’re here to point you in the right direction if you’re looking for a list of the best AT&T prepaid phones out there.
+Too bad we can’t say the same about the phone selection.